-Recent grants have gone to a number of scholars to assist their research into the life and the work of Auguste Rodin.
+Recent grants also have gone to a number of scholars to assist their research into the life and the work of Auguste Rodin.
 Among these Cantor Fellows are:

 - Dr. Barbara Larson of the University of West Florida, who is studying The Gates of Hell in preparation for a book on the debate between Catholicism and science in early Third Republic France.